-The proposed private recreational facilities have been reviewed and are found to be adequate and properly sited in accordance with previous approvals and the Park and Recreation Facilities Guidelines.
+Private recreational facilities to serve RM-2S and RM-4S were previously reviewed and found to be adequate and appropriate, in accordance with previous approvals and the Park and Recreation Facilities Guidelines.

 [31]24.
 Include the following phasing for the on-site private recreational facilities within the CDP text and plan: